FAC8/fac9-gitbook/week4/stop_go_continue.md

 # Stop Go Continue

 ### STOP
-- Readme presentations being so long + in depth (TeachME day!)
+- Readme presentations being so long + in depth (TeachME day!
+No dumping random resources to readme, think about it as a teaching session)
 - Stop testing core functionality (don't test the obvious like HTTP module)
 - Having no microwave
 - lollipopping individuals (puts people on the spot)